Mr. Immortal: Fictional character biography

-Over that time, Mr. Immortal would develop a loving relationship with his teammate, Dinah Soar, as he was also the only one who could understand her language.
-It is revealed that they are soulmates, and he was her ageless-love, as she herself also possessed a degree of immortality.
-In the 2004 "Avengers Disassembled" storyline, Craig comes close to quitting the team, but changes his mind by the end of that storyline.
-In their following outing against Maelstrom, Dinah Soar is killed and Deathurge appears to take her away to the afterlife, truly terminating his and Immortal's former "friendship".
-Immortal would meet Deathurge again at Dinah Soar's funeral, where Deathurge expressed his regret, showing that he had truly come to love Immortal like a son.
-Immortal, however, is enraged at Deathurge, having taken away all that Immortal had ever cared about, and attacks Deathurge, to no avail.
-Craig then falls into a deep depression, repeatedly getting drunk and killing himself inside GLA headquarters while wearing a Dinah Soar "costume", as the others watch.
-He is later killed by Leather Boy, who infiltrated the team's headquarters disguised as Doctor Doom and killed Monkey Joe, Squirrel Girl's sidekick.
+Over time, Mr. Immortal develops a loving relationship with Dinah Soar.
+During the Great Lakes Avengers' battle against Maelstrom, Dinah is killed and Deathurge appears to take her away to the afterlife, terminating his and Immortal's friendship.
+Immortal encounters Deathurge again at Dinah's funeral, where Deathurge expresses regret and states that he had come to care for Immortal like a son.
+Immortal is enraged at Deathurge for taking away everything that he cared for and attacks him to no avail.
+Immortal falls into a deep depression, repeatedly getting drunk and killing himself inside the GLA's headquarters.